I used to think kids in our high school were great

 ”If that’s how it is then I guess there’s no option,

-but follow the hoards on their trail of destruction!
+but join with the hoards on their trail of destruction!

 It’s sad that our leader’s not doing his job.’

-Then shaking his head, he joined in the mob.
+Then shaking his head, he followed the mob.